Help a family member or friend dealing with depression get treatment and find resources.By Mayo Clinic Staff

 - What activities are most helpful when depression worsens?

 Worsening depression needs to be treated as soon as possible.
-Your loved one should work with his or her doctor or mental health professional to come up with a plan for what to do when signs and symptoms reach a certain point.
+Encourage your loved one to work with his or her doctor or mental health provider to come up with a plan for what to do when signs and symptoms reach a certain point.
 As part of this plan, your loved one may need to:

-- Contact his or her doctor to see about adjusting or changing medications
+- Contact the doctor to see about adjusting or changing medications

 - See a psychotherapist, such as a licensed counselor or psychologist

-- Take self-care steps, such as being sure to eat healthy meals, get enough sleep and be physically active
+- Take self-care steps, such as being sure to eat healthy meals, get an appropriate amount of sleep and be physically active

 Take action if necessary:

 - Talk to the person about your concern.
-Ask if he or she has been thinking about committing suicide or has a plan for how to commit suicide.
+Ask if he or she has been thinking about attempting suicide or has a plan for how to do it.
 Having an actual plan indicates a higher likelihood of attempting suicide.

 - Seek help.
 Contact the person's doctor, mental health provider or other health care professional.
 Let other family members or close friends know what's going on.

 - Make sure the person is in a safe environment.
-Eliminate things that could be used to commit suicide.
+If possible, eliminate things that could be used to attempt suicide.
 For example, remove or lock up firearms, other weapons and medications.

-- Call 911 or your local emergency number immediately if the person may be in danger of self-harm or suicide.
+- Call 911 or your local emergency number immediately if the person is in danger of self-harm or suicide.
 Make sure someone stays with that person at all times.

 Learn and stay alert for common warning signs of suicide or suicidal thoughts: